graalvm/workshops/native-image/containerisation/index.md

 Containerising our Java application as a Docker container is, thankfully, relatively straight-forward.
 We can build a Docker image based on another Docker image that contains a JDK distribution.
-So for this tutorial we will use a container thata already contains a JDK, `container-registry.oracle.com/java/openjdk:17-oraclelinux8` - this is an Oracle Linux 8 image wth OpenJDK.
+So for this tutorial we will use a container that already contains a JDK, `container-registry.oracle.com/java/openjdk:17-oraclelinux8` - this is an Oracle Linux 8 image with OpenJDK.

 The following is a breakdown of the Dockerfile, which describes how to build the Docker Image.
 Comments have been added to explain what is happening.